 I’m a big fan of yurts and I think it comes from growing up in Arizona where I was around the Navajo hogan and learned to appreciate the circle as a living space.

-I recently discovered a new yurt company based in Aurora, Colorado called Freedom Yurt Cabins.
-I’ve been in communication with the owner Richard Barry to learn more about them.
+I recently discovered a new yurt company based in Colorado Springs, Colorado called Freedom Yurt Cabins.
+I’ve been in communication with the owner Richard Barry (as of 2017 there are new co-owners Ken Sawyer and Brian Cichowitz) to learn more about them.
 I wanted to see one in person and just learned that they will have one at the Tiny House Jamboree in Colorado which I will be attending in August.
 Please come if you can this is going to be an exciting tiny house event.

 Richard Barry has been working on this idea for the last ten years.
 Here is what he says about the Yurt Cabin and its design.